Welcome to the Virtual Museum

 San Jacinto, Battle for Independence!

 Historians argue that the Battle of San Jacinto was one of the most important battles in world history.
-There is no doubt about the importance of this battle in the state of Texas, however, when you consider the far-reaching affects on the North American continent, it is easy to see that the Battle of San Jacinto was indeed one of the most significant events in the settlement of the United States and the history of this country.
+There is no doubt about the importance of this battle in the state of Texas, however, when you consider the far-reaching effects on the North American continent, it is easy to see that the Battle of San Jacinto was indeed one of the most significant events in the settlement of the United States and the history of this country.

 April 21, 1836 was the day Texans won independence and changed the course of American and world history.
 This battle led to the Mexican Army being forced South of the Rio Grande, establishing a very contentious border between the Republic of Texas and Mexico.
 The disputed border caused anger in Mexico, as it was felt in that country that the true border was the Nueces River, not the Rio Grande.
 Traditionally, the Nueces River was the Texas border prior to the revolution.
 The Mexican government felt that the Treaties of Velasco should not be honored, as Santa Anna signed as a prisoner of war.